apereo/cas/development/installation/Logout-Single-Signout.md

 </samlp:LogoutRequest>
 {% endhighlight %}

-The session identifier is the CAS service ticket ID that was provided to the serivce when it originally authenticated to CAS.
+The session identifier is the CAS service ticket ID that was provided to the service when it originally authenticated to CAS.
 The session identifier is used to correlate a CAS session with an application session; for example, the SLO session identifier maps to a servlet session that can subsequently be destroyed to terminate the application session.